cert-manager/website/content/en/docs/concepts/certificaterequest.md

     group: cert-manager.io
 ```

-This `CertificateRequest` will make cert-manager attempt to make the Issuer
+This `CertificateRequest` will make cert-manager attempt to request the `Issuer`
-`letsencrypt-prod` in the default issuer pool `cert-manager.io`, return a
+`letsencrypt-prod` in the default issuer group `cert-manager.io`, return a
 certificate based upon the certificate signing request.
 Other groups can be
 specified inside the `issuerRef` which will change the targeted issuer to other
 external, third party issuers you may have installed.